Back to blog

 Tactical CI (tactical intelligence)

-- Monitoring competitors’ job postings for engineering roles to anticipate product releases
+Monitor competitors’ job engineering and product role postings to anticipate product releases

 For optimal results, businesses should integrate both strategic and tactical CI.
 Strategic CI sets the foundation, while tactical CI delivers real-time insights that fine-tune execution.
 By using platforms like CoreSignal, companies can continuously gather public web data to feed both strategic forecasting and tactical decision-making pipelines..
 The most effective programs integrate both to enable real-time agility and long-term resilience.

-Understanding broader market trends, emerging technologies, and macroeconomic shifts that influence your industry.
+Tracking of broader market trends, emerging technologies, and macroeconomic shifts that influence your industry.
+By monitoring regulatory changes, technological disruptions, and shifting buyer behaviors, you can anticipate industry changes before they impact your business.

 How to build a competitive intelligence process?

-There are many types of information that are used for competitive intelligence.
+There are many types of information used to build a competitive intelligence report.

-Along with the better-known types of intelligence from the usual sources, now we have enormous volumes of public web data that greatly boost the quality and usability of intelligence.
+Along with the better-known types of intelligence from the usual sources, now we have enormous volumes of public B2B data that greatly boost the quality and usability of intelligence.
+You can now access rich firmographic data, employee insights, job posting trends, and funding signals, all of which reveal competitors' strategic moves in real time.

 Start by defining the specific outcomes you aim to achieve.
 Are you looking to: